IBM-Cloud/isv-vsi-product-deploy-sample/README.md

 }
 ```

-The region endpoint can be derived using the /regions API:
+The region endpoint can be derived by using the /regions API as shown in the following example:

 ```curl -k -sS -X GET "<region endpoint>/v1/regions?generation=2&version=2021-02-26" -H "Authorization: Bearer <IAM token>"  | jq .
 {
   "regions": [